 I have obesity.
 What happens if I catch COVID-19?

 Rest assured, the OAC is working with all of our medical providers to ensure we bring you the latest information on COVID-19 and its impact on people living with obesity.
 Please visit our website at ObesityAction.org for all news and updates.
-The OAC remains fully committed to our members and the public.
+The OAC remains fully committed to our members and the public throughout the pandemic.
 We’re here for you.